 - Kajabi was already set-up – so I could easily create a new product and take payments.

 - I didn’t sweat over the design details.
 As a designer, this can be HARD to do for yourself.
 I gave myself a tight deadline so I wouldn’t overwork the design.
 It may not be my signature look, but it’s clean and it works.

 - I didn’t get fancy when editing my recordings – I did rough video editing and didn’t create custom slide decks with extra content (that will come in later versions).

-- I didn’t have any extras like worksheets or guidebooks to design.
+- I didn’t add any extras like worksheets or guidebooks that I had to plan and design.

 - Since it’s a simple product to download and use, I didn’t have to plan for much customer support or potential issues.

 This really was a quick-start experiment; however I knew it would be really valuable to many people.
 I wanted to keep the price super accessible and I wanted to validate that it was something people would buy without spending a ton of time creating fancy marketing materials and extensive sales pages.

 I’ve found that pricing things under $99 makes it a easy yes for impulse buyers (anything over a couple of hundred dollars typically requires a payment plan and a more thorough explanation of benefits and outcomes).

 To sweeten the deal, I decided to do a 3 day launch to just my email subscribers for a limited time price of $49.
 I knew for sure they’d get something valuable for that low price and I’d give them access to any future product updates for free.
 This helps me validate that it was a product people would buy and I could get feedback from people who knew my work.
 Once I got feedback from people who were actually using the product, I could refine and relaunch the program later at a higher price.